seL4/util_libs/cmake-tool/README.md

 directory (the second argument in `add_subdirectory`) as we are giving a directory that is not a subdirectory of the root source directory.

-For simplicity of the user the kernel path could be encoded directly into the projects CMakeLists.txt, so you could add
+For simplicity, the kernel path could be encoded directly into the projects CMakeLists.txt, so you could add

 ```cmake